sohamjoshi1998/Used_Car_price_prediction/README.md

 # Used_Car_price_prediction
-A price prediction model for used Indian cars
+A price prediction model to predict price of Exchange customer cars